dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/dijit/form/TextBox.ts' %}

-{% task 'Importing Dijits.' %}
+{% task 'Import Dijits.' %}

-Now that you have wrapped Dijits that you want to use, we need to import them into the Dojo 2 which will contain them.
+Now that you have wrapped Dijits for use, we need to import them into their containing Dojo 2 or modules.

 {% instruction 'Import Dijits into `/src/widgets/WorkerForm.ts`:' %}